January 13, 2019 /

 I work as hard as I can and value every moment of the wedding day equally so that my couple will not only have beautiful photos of themselves and their event, but also many photos of their loved ones — both group and grins, and creative candids — that they can treasure.
 While I may have extra photos to edit, I feel that those portraits are incredibly important.

 I realized that my overall goal is to create photos that feel incredibly special and vibrant, but still approachable and warm.
-My style is often defined by dynamic color, and I feel strongly that color is one of the most meaningful and intentional ways we can tell a story as visual artists.
+My style is often defined by dynamic color, and I feel strongly that color (or lack of) is one of the most meaningful and intentional ways we can tell a story as visual artists.

 It’s a damn honor to photograph a wedding, and I think trying to capture all of those levels of love is one of the most powerful things a person can try to do.
 It was an honor (I’m so sorry for the cliche) to have been nominated and to have had the opportunity to submit to Rangefinder’s 30 Rising Stars competition.
 Writing the application and creating the gallery truly showed me how far I’ve come, but more importantly, I’ve been reminded how far I want to go in order to create the most valuable experience and the most heartfelt art that I can for my couples.